 Before: Preparation Stage

-Half of the process in doing the self-tan application is the preparation stage.
+Half of the process in self-tanning is the preparation stage.
 You need to prep your skin to ensure you get that glowing and streak-free tan!

-Shaving body hair helps remove dull and dead skin on the outer layer.
+Shaving body hair helps remove dull and dead skin cells on the outer layer.

 Also, having some hairs on the skin might cause some issues.
 After it’s washed, you might notice some traces or streaks where the tan did not take full effect.